NextCenturyCorporation/MCS/README.md

 (boolean, optional)

-Whether to save MCS output debug files in this folder.
+Whether to save MCS output debug files in this folder and print debug output to terminal.
 Will default to `False`.

 #### debug_output